 Entertainment

-Bristol is a city with a robust humanistic flavor and a unique cultural element.
+Bristol is a city with a robust humanistic flavour and a unique cultural element.
 The annual St Paul’s Carnival and International Balloon and Kite Festival attract visitors from all over the world.
-Bristol has a wide range of museums, arts centers, and theatres offering diverse artistic pursuits, and movie enthusiasts can expect to pay approximately £9 for a cinema ticket.
+Bristol has a wide range of museums, arts centres and theatres offering diverse artistic pursuits, and movie enthusiasts can expect to pay approximately £9 for a cinema ticket.
 A gym membership in Bristol can cost anywhere from £30 to £50 per month.
 On average, you should budget approximately £150-£300 per month for entertainment in Bristol, depending on your lifestyle.

 Transport